Elite Residence

-Elite Residence is a supertall skyscraper in Dubai, United Arab Emirates in the Dubai Marina district, overlooking one of the man-made palm islands, Palm Jumeirah.
+Elite Residence is a supertall skyscraper in Dubai, United Arab Emirates in the Dubai Marina district, overlooking one of the human-made palm islands, Palm Jumeirah.
 The building is 380.5 m tall and has 87 floors.
 Of the 91 floors, 76 are for 695 apartments and the other 15 include amenities such as car-parking, swimming pools, spas, reception areas, health clubs, a business centre and a gymnasium.

 The skyscraper has 695 apartments and 12 elevators.

 The tower was the third-tallest residential building in the world when completed on 21 January 2012.
 As of 2022, it is the eighth-tallest residential building in the world.